 Caring for children and providing for their needs is a critical component of a divorce settlement.
 No matter what side of the table you are on, you will undoubtedly have questions about how child support works.

-Contact us at Hallier Lawrence for more information on how we can help.
+Contact us at Hallier Stearns PLC for more information on how we can help.